brenio55/brenio55/README.md

 EN:
 I am Brenio 🗿😊.
 I have experience in front-end development with HTML, CSS, SASS, JQuery, and a little bit of ReactJS.
 I'm also skilled in back-end development using PHP, MySQL, and Node.js, but I know way more about PHP and MySQL.

-Currently, I work as an Administrative Assistant for an air cargo company in my city (L'auto Cargo), and I also work as a freelancer in my spare time.
+Currently, I work as Expert in Interations at Teleperformance and as a freelancer in my spare time.

 I have experience working as a Level One freelancer on Fiverr and take on a variety of jobs, including web development, design, music production, and translation.